Mortgage Rate Lock-in

 This table shows how getting a preapproval 17 weeks before your purchase can save you between $20k to $25k over the first five years of your mortgage payments.
 In this table, a 5 year fixed rate mortgage is assumed.
 The saving from a pre-approval could be much larger if a 7-year or 10-year mortgage is used.

-Over the past year, variable-rate mortgages have gained considerable popularity in the Canadian mortgage market.
+Over the past years, variable-rate mortgages have gained considerable popularity due to historically low prime rates.
 In a variable rate mortgage, your interest is based on the lender's prime rate minus a discount.
 A pre-approval would hold this discount rate for you, but the volatility in the discount rate a lender offers is very low.
 Thus there is minimal value in seeking and receiving a pre-approval for a variable rate mortgage.